-With the big news of the launch of the African Continental Free Trade Area (CFTA) still reverberating, our Editor-at-large Baffour Ankomah takes on the issue of air travel in Africa.
-The AU’s common sense approach to ending Africa’s bizarre and long standing aviation regime has been scuppered by refusnik countries.
+The AU’s common sense approach to ending Africa’s bizarre and long-standing aviation regime has been scuppered by refusnik countries.
 Travel within Africa continues to be a nightmare without end.

 That ‘Decision’ (or Agreement) which most African countries put their names to at the time is now known as the ‘Yamoussoukro Decision’.
-We all know that the OAU morphed into the African Union (AU) in 2002.
+We all know that the OAU morphed into the AU in 2002.

 (a) The general policy statement on civil aviation made by the Conference of Heads of State and Government of the Organisation of African Unity under Resolution CM/Res.804 (XXXV) of June 1980.